Why Are There Only Two Main Languages In Latin America

 Main Subheading

 Spain focused its colonization efforts on a vast territory encompassing much of Central and South America, as well as parts of North America and the Caribbean.
 Meanwhile, Portugal claimed Brazil, which became its primary colony in the Americas.
-As these European powers established their rule, they brought with them their languages, institutions, and cultures, which were gradually imposed upon the indigenous populations.
+But as these European powers established their rule, they brought with them their languages, institutions, and cultures, which were gradually imposed upon the indigenous populations.
 Over time, Spanish and Portuguese became the languages of governance, commerce, education, and social prestige, leading to their widespread adoption and the decline of many indigenous languages.

 Comprehensive Overview